 West London Psychology

-This privacy statement is effective from 25th May 2018 in line with the General Data Protection Regulation (GDPR).
+This privacy statement relates to all services provided by Dr Mia Hobbs who may also be known as West London Psychology or Therapeutic Knitting.
+It is effective from 25th May 2018 in line with the General Data Protection Regulation (GDPR).

 Legal basis for collecting and storing data